fern-api/fern/README.md

 </div>

-Fern is a toolkit that allows you to effortlessly generate SDKs and API documentation.
+Fern is a toolkit that allows you to input your API Definition and output SDKs and API documentation.
+Fern is compatible with the OpenAPI specification (formerly Swagger).

 <div align="center">
     <img src="/fern/docs/images/overview.png" width="700" alt="Overview Diagram">
 </div>

-_Note: Fern requires **Node 18** or higher_

 ## 🌿 SDKs

-The Fern toolkit is available as a command line interface (CLI).
+The Fern toolkit is available as a command line interface (CLI) and requires Node 18 or higher.
 To install it, run:

 ```bash
 npm install -g fern-api